-A. Suspension - Any suspension of more than ten days must be accompanied by a due process hearing as outlined in Section IV of this policy.
-Whenever a minor student is suspended from a college of the District, the

-Whenever a minor student is suspended from a college of the District, the parent or guardian shall be notified in writing by the chancellor, or a designee.

-B. Expulsion - Only the Board of Trustees may expel a student.
+- A. Suspension Any suspension of more than ten days must be accompanied by a due process hearing as outlined in Section IV of this policy. - Whenever a minor student is suspended from a college of the District, the parent or guardian shall be notified in writing by the chancellor, or a designee. - B. Expulsion Only the Board of Trustees may expel a student.
 Expulsion shall be accompanied by a due process hearing as outlined in Section IV of this policy.